tuladhar/jobpayena/README.md

 ## Demo
 https://github.com/user-attachments/assets/10e3f274-cc87-4e16-a483-c6d487c32fab

-## Architecture
+## NocoDB

 The project uses custom build (with branding removed) of [NocoDB](https://github.com/nocodb/nocodb?tab=readme-ov-file) to power the job listing along with form submission.
 SQlite3 is used for backend database.

+## CloudFlare
-For frontend, we use mixer of NocoDB iframe to show the dashboard which is then served via CloudFlare pages.
+For frontend, the project uses combination of NocoDB iframe of Bases to show the dashboard which is then served via CloudFlare pages.

 ## Hosting